andrew-s-github/resume.projects/resume-project-uploads/MySQL-Excel-Python complete data analysis project/readme.md

 	SIMPLY PUT – 	I created an MYSQL schema through the help of https://dbdiagram.io/.
 Then exported the schema to be used in MYSQL.
 I created the tables and information in python.
 			Exported created data-frames from python in csv to be imported into excel for minor cleaning, before being finally imported into MYSQL database.
 I created queries on each table, as well as a script containing joins across all the tables.
 I went back to python to do exploratory data analysis utilizing pandas, matplotlib, and seaborn.
-Finally, I created an excel dashboard with analysis in excel to cap the project.
+Finally, I created an excel dashboard with an analysis sheet to cap the project.

 	I started this project using a website called https://dbdiagram.io/ to create the initial schema and template for the project.
 	After creating the schema, I exported it to MYSQL to use as the base of my data science process.